Runninghill/ef-core-performance/README.md

 This can be avoided in 4 ways:

-1. Creating the Auto Increment Column as a Primary Key solves the issue as this means the value is read from the PK's Index and a lock isn't created. **Note** Databases like MySql only allow you to create an Auto Increment Field as a Primary Key.
+1. Creating the Auto Increment Column as a Primary Key solves the issue as this means the value is read from the Primary Key's Index and a lock isn't created. **Note** Databases like MySql only allow you to create an Auto Increment Field as a Primary Key.

     ```sql
     use test